-First he was unfaithful, and I forgave him and then this.
+First, he was unfaithful, and I forgave him and then this.
 And to top it off, he waits until we commit to this massive mortgage, what a creep!
 It wasn’t fair.
 How could life be this way?
 I was just about to get what I wanted – a baby.
-I had boxes of designer baby clothes I carried around for years; I wanted my baby and I wanted it with a husband!
-I had conveniently forgotten that I had been side tracked with having children, the sole purpose of my marriage.
+I had boxes of designer baby clothes I had carried around for years: I wanted a baby and I wanted it with a husband!
+I had conveniently forgotten that I had been side-tracked with having children, the sole purpose of my marriage.

-The night he said he wanted a divorce I drank a bottle of wine and remembered what I had forgotten or, perhaps, blocked out.
-The day I married him, about to exchange vows, I remember looking at him and saying to myself ‘it’s Andrew, not Wallace – don’t say Wallace; it’s Andrew’.
+The night he said he wanted a divorce I drank a bottle of wine and remembered what I had forgotten — or, perhaps, blocked out.
+The day I married him, about to exchange vows, I remember looking at him and saying to myself “it’s Andrew, not Wallace – don’t say Wallace; it’s Andrew”.
 Wallace was the guy I dated prior to Andrew and I was certain I would marry him.
-Poor guy, it turns out I was in love with two things; the idea of marriage and having a husband – and who I became through his encouragement, not him personally.
+Poor guy, it turns out I was in love with two things: the idea of marriage, and who I became through his encouragement, not him personally.

 Divorce is said to be the most stressful life experience after the death of a loved one.
 It’s the ultimate rejection.
 Quickly, I became unrecognizable to myself.
 I cried day and night.
 I turned down any and all invitations to do anything.
-As I witness myself breakdown, I began to ask myself questions, difficult questions like; was I upset that he was leaving or mad at the level of inconvenience and discomfort he was causing my life.
-After all I was 36 with a plan, and that type of revision to the plan at my age was very precarious; my eggs were aging every day.
-Little did I know two years later the person I would give birth to was myself.
+As I witness myself breakdown I grew tired of the turmoil and I began to ask myself questions, difficult questions like; was I upset that he was leaving or mad at the level of inconvenience and discomfort he was causing my life.
+After all I was 34 with a plan, and that type of revision to the plan at my age was very precarious, my eggs were aging every day.
+Little did I know, two years later the person I would give birth to was myself.

 When I arrived home in Toronto after each business trip, I would begin to sob in the limo – dreading the idea of an empty house, not wanting to look at my life, not knowing where to begin to heal.